twishasaraiya/Fitness_App/README.md

 # API Used
  - YouTube Android API to display exercise video
  - Google TextToSpeech API to speak out during the training session
+ - Google Fit API to count the total number of steps

 # Screenshots